 • details of the source and nature of the issue

-How does Council manage an excessive or continuous noise pollution complaint?
+How does Council manage noise nuisance report?